demisto/content-docs/content-repo/extra-docs/packs/Rapid-Breach-Response.md

    * Access the Rapid Breach Response pack in the Cortex XSOAR/XSIAM Marketplace.
    * Click "Install" and follow the on-screen instructions.
 2. **Updating the Pack**:
-   * An update will appear in the marketplace if a new/modified Rapid Breach Response component is introduced.
+   * An update will appear in the marketplace if a new/modified Rapid Breach Response playbook or component is introduced.
    * Regularly check for updates to ensure that you are leveraging the latest features and improvements.
 3. **Using a new Rapid Breach Response related pack**:
    * Install the new pack introduced in the Rapid Breach Response pack release notes.